Your ISP's retention team usually has more room on price than they admit at first. What matters is when you call and what you ask for.

 Closing

-"If you can lock that rate in writing for [24/36 months] with no mid-term rate increases, I'm ready to commit today."
+"If that rate can be locked in writing for [24/36 months] with no mid-term rate increases, we are ready to commit today."

 Get the rate guarantee in writing.
 Verbal commitments from retention agents are not binding.